moustakas/scdv110-fall23/officehours.md

 ---

 # Office Hours
 You are welcome to show up to any office hours.
-Please see the calendar for OH times and locations.
+Please see the calendar for times and locations.

-We use an [online sign-up system](https://oh.data8.org/) to help keep track of everyone.

-If you need help during your lab section, please utilize the [lab queue](https://oh.data8.org/) instead so that the lab TAs can see your help request!

 ## Office Hours Calendar

-### Data 8 Fall 2023 Office Hour Calendar
+### SCDV 110 Fall 2023 Office Hour Calendar

   <style>
     /* Style the container to enable rounded corners and drop shadow */